CarlosCD/podcasts_export/README.md

 ### Setup

 This thing runs on macOS and uses Ruby.
 It may work in other systems, it may not.
 Ruby comes pre-installed in most Mac or Linux machines.
-You can verify that it is present by running:
+You can verify that it is present by running in the Terminal app:

     ruby -v